-- 61) When deciding whether to grant or deny bail the Court has to perform a balancing act. - 62)The Court has to consider the character and antecedents of an Applicant.
-The Applicant has serious antecedents and was on bail for murder and attempted murder when charged with the current offences. - 63)The presumption of innocence is enshrined in the Constitution of the Bahamas.
+- 58) When deciding whether to grant or deny bail the Court has to perform a balancing act. - 59) The Court has to consider the character and antecedents of an Applicant.
+The Applicant has serious antecedents and was on bail for Burglary, Armed Robbery and Causing Harm when charged with the current offences. - 60) The presumption of innocence is enshrined in The Constitution of The Bahamas.
 A bail application is essentially an assessment between the competing interests of the Applicant and the community.
-The facts and circumstances of each case is different and needs an individual assessment. - 64)In considering all the circumstances relevant to this hearing, I find that the Respondent has satisfied me that this Applicant ought not to be granted bail pending his trial and in the interest of justice, I exercise my discretion and refuse the grant bail at this time for the following reasons: - (i) Armed Robbery and rape are serious offences but they are offences for which bail can be granted. - (ii) There is prima facie evidence against the Applicant.
-A knife and cellphone were recovered at the scene.
-The Court accepts that this competing evidence must however be vetted at trial not in a bail application but I also accept that the evidence raises a reasonable suspicion of the commission of the offences by the Applicant to justify the denial of bail.
+The facts and circumstances of each case is different and needs an individual assessment.

-- (iii) Because of the nature and seriousness of the offence and the cogency of the prima facie evidence the Applicant will know that if he is convicted he is likely to receive a long sentence and he may be tempted to abscond and that he may interfere with the witnesses. - (iv) There is no evidence before me that there has been any unreasonable delay in this case. - (v) Due to the fact that the Applicant has antecedents of a serious nature and was on bail for serious charges when charged in this matter, I am satisfied that there is a real likelihood that he will commit an offence if put on bail again. - (vi) It does not appear that the Applicant should be remanded in custody for his own protection or to protect the public order.
+- 61) In considering all the circumstances relevant to this hearing, I find that the Respondent has satisfied me that this Applicant ought not to be granted bail pending his trial and in the interest of justice, I exercise my discretion and refuse the grant of bail at this time for the following reasons: - (i) Abetment of Rape is a serious offence but is an offence for which bail can be granted. - (ii) There is prima facie evidence against the Applicant.
+The Court accepts that this competing evidence must however be vetted at trial not in a bail application but I also accept that the evidence raises a reasonable suspicion of the commission of the offence by the Applicant to justify the denial of bail. - (iii) Because of the nature and seriousness of the offence, and the cogency of the prima facie evidence, the Applicant will know that if he is convicted he is likely to receive a long sentence and he may be tempted to abscond and he may interfere with the witness. - (iv) There is no evidence before me that there has been any unreasonable delay in this case. - (v) Due to the fact that the Applicant has antecedents, some of which are serious in nature, and was on bail for serious charges when charged in this matter, I am satisfied that there is a real likelihood that he will commit an offence if put on bail again. - (vi) It does not appear that the Applicant should be remanded in custody for his own protection or to protect the public order.